Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Introduction

-\textbf{Key contribution.} These significant challenges have prompted us to develop a \emph{compositional data-driven} approach for providing a safety certificate over an infinite network, consisting of a \emph{countably infinite number} of \emph{unknown} subsystems, interconnected via an \emph{unknown topology}.
-Our methodology leverages the joint dissipativity-type properties of subsystems, which are described by storage certificates (StC), to amalgamate them into a barrier certificate (BC) designed for the infinite network.
-To this aim, we initially recast the required StC conditions for each subsystem as a robust convex program (RCP).
-However, the RCP becomes intractable due to the presence of unknown dynamics within the optimization program.
-To address this challenge, we devise a scenario convex program (SCP) in accordance with the original RCP, utilizing a set of data collected from subsystems' trajectories.
-We subsequently construct an StC for each subsystem via solving the corresponding SCP.

-Through our newly developed \emph{compositional data-driven} conditions, we design a BC based on StCs of individual subsystems, derived from data, while guaranteeing the safety of the unknown infinite network.
-Our data-driven approach significantly mitigates sample complexity compared to existing literature.
-This transition reduces the sample complexity from \emph{exponential} in network size to \emph{linear} with respect to the number of subsystems.
+\textbf{Key contribution.} These significant challenges have prompted us to develop a compositional data-driven approach for providing a safety certificate over an infinite network, consisting of a countably infinite number of unknown subsystems, interconnected via an unknown topology.
+Our methodology leverages the joint dissipativity-type properties of subsystems, which are described by storage certificates (StC), designed from data, to amalgamate them into a BC designed for the infinite network.
+Through our newly developed compositional data-driven conditions, we design a BC based on StCs of individual subsystems, derived from data, while guaranteeing the safety of the unknown infinite network.
+Our data-driven approach significantly mitigates sample complexity by reducing it from being exponential in the \emph{network size} to being exponential in the effective dimension of each \emph{subsystem}.
 Additionally, our data-driven compositional condition obviates the necessity for the traditional dissipativity condition, which demands precise knowledge of the interconnection topology.
-We demonstrate the applicability of our data-driven findings through two physical benchmarks consisting of unknown networks with a \emph{countably infinite number} of subsystems.